Hudson Valley Corps

 The SCA Hudson Valley AmeriCorps program provides ten-month internships across the Hudson Valley region, spanning multiple conservation disciplines.
 Members serve at sites from Saratoga Springs to New York City, working one-on-one alongside conservation professionals at state agencies and nonproﬁt organizations.
-Position areas include environmental education, interpretation, trail stewardship, watershed management, biodiversity monitoring, invasive species management, and public outreach.
+Position areas include:

 All members of the Hudson Valley Corps receive or have the option to receive the following trainings or certiﬁcations during their terms of service:

 - CPR Certiﬁcation

 - Project WET, Project WILD, and Project Learning Tree curricula